spatialos/FlexibleProjectExample/docs/build-process/worker-build-process.md

 The build process is fully customisable to the specific requirements of your worker.
 You might make use of a widely known build tool like CMake or MSBuild, or rely on a build system specific to your game engine.

 **Migration advice:** You can easily determine the build process of your existing worker by inspecting the `tasks` list in the `build` section of its [worker configuration file](https://docs.improbable.io/reference/latest/shared/worker-configuration/worker-build#using-custom-build-scripts).
-In the CPL, the `tasks` list specifies which commands and arguments the spatial CLI should run under the hood when building a worker.
+In the SPL, the `tasks` list specifies which commands and arguments the spatial CLI should run under the hood when building a worker.
 Note: The `tasks` list may also be specified in a separate tasks file, usually called `<my-worker>.build.json`.
 The tasks file is referenced in the `build.tasks_filename` field of your worker configuration in that case.

 ### How can I verify that my worker was built correctly?
-* If you are migrating an existing worker from the CPL to the FPL, you can compare the built out worker executables for equality.
+* If you are migrating an existing worker from the SPL to the FPL, you can compare the built out worker executables for equality.
 * If you are creating a new worker from scratch, you can start a deployment locally and see if your built out worker can connect to it.
 If your worker is a [server-worker](https://docs.improbable.io/reference/latest/shared/glossary#server-worker), you will need to specify a [load balancing configuration](https://docs.improbable.io/reference/latest/shared/worker-configuration/load-balancing#load-balancing) and a [worker configuration file](../reference/server-worker-configuration.md) and the SpatialOS Runtime will automatically start a worker instance for you.